vmware/terraform-provider-vcf/README.md

 To instead use a custom-built provider in your Terraform environment (e.g. the provider binary from the build instructions above), follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) After placing the custom-built provider into your plugins directory,  run `terraform init` to initialize it.

-## Controlling the provider version
+## Controlling the Provider Version

 Note that you can also control the provider version.
 This requires the use of a `provider` block in your Terraform configuration if you have not added one